Chair: Timothy H. Parker

 215 Plant Ecology

-The diverse adaptations of plants to their abiotic and biotic environments from ecological and evolutionary perspectives.
+This course covers the diverse adaptations of plants to their abiotic and biotic environments from ecological and evolutionary perspectives.
 Lectures will address effects of climatic factors (water, light, temperature) and soils on plant morphology, physiology, growth, and reproduction, and the complex relationships of plants with other forms of life, especially insects.
-The laboratory will include several research projects and field trips.
-Three lectures and one three-hour laboratory per week.
+Three hours of lecture per week, plus one field trip during the semester.
 Applies to the Ecology/Evolution major requirement.
-Prerequisites: Biology 111, 112.
 Offered in alternate years.
-Lab fee: maximum $20.
+Prerequisites: Biology 111 and 112.